StarRocks/starrocks/docs/table_design/Data_distribution.md

   - Method 2: manually set the number of buckets

     You can also manually specify the bucket count when adding a new partition.
-To calculate the number of buckets for a new partition, you can refer to the approach used for manually setting the number of buckets when you create a table, as mentioned above.
+To calculate the number of buckets for a new partition, you can refer to the approach used when manually setting the number of buckets at table creation, as mentioned above.

     ```sql
     -- Manually create partitions